Thank you for reading our post, please rate this article at the end.

 Not all fifth-wheel hitch rails are the same.
 You must look for the one that is compatible with your trailer and truck.

 Most fifth-wheel hitch rails comply with the industry standard dimensions.
-They also go by the name universal fifth wheel rails.
+They are also known as universal fifth wheel rails.
 If you have a universal fifth-wheel hitch rail, you can have a lot of fifth-wheel hitches to choose from.

 You don’t have to worry about the rail dimensions when looking for a fifth-wheel hitch.